 The Defense Enabling and Assisting Framework, or DEAF, is the State-of-the-Art digital communications security technology.
 It is so powerful and so stealthy that governments and their surrogates have gone to extremes to procure and protect it.
 Western Intelligence sources say DEAF could save Americans from this Orwellian nightmare of our leviathan government-industrial complex because it uses quantum-based computing to hide their communications from their government’s and others’ prying eyes.

 D.E.A.F. was developed over a five year period by three leading computer scientists with backgrounds in physics, optoelectronics, encryption, compression and cryptography.
-The system is a complete hardware and software system that allows various electronic devices such as mobile phones, computers, Wi-Fi routers and tablets to be protected and have all transmissions received or transmitted cloaked and the contents undetectable.
+The system is a complete hardware and software system that allows various electronic devices to be protected and have all transmissions received or transmitted cloaked and the contents undetectable.

 “If you can envision a transmission of information, everything is comprised of ones and zeros.
 D.E.A.F. conceals information within information.
 It also works at quantum speed levels, which makes information virtually impossible to capture, and even if someone was able to capture it, it would be virtually impossible to decipher.
 Data and voice transmissions are totally obfuscated and since it uses highly innovative proprietary technologies, hackers are not able to penetrate nor crack the D.E.A.F. system…